 How To Make Herbal Sleep Pouches

-(First published January 14, 2008) Did you get enough sleep last night?
-Two helpers for those “restless nights” are reading a good book (but not one that’s too stimulating) and reaching for a lavender filled pillow or sachet.
+Did you get enough sleep last night?
+Two helpers for those “restless nights” are reading a good book (but not one that’s too stimulating) and reaching for a lavender-filled pillow or sachet.

-In folklore, pillows were filled with lavender flowers to help the restless fall sleep.
-There is now scientific evidence to suggest that aromatherapy with lavender may slow the activity of the nervous system, improves sleep quality, promote relaxation, and lift mood in people suffering from sleep disorders (See Source).
+In folklore, pillows were filled with lavender flowers to help the restless fall asleep.
+There is now scientific evidence to suggest that aromatherapy with lavender may slow the nervous system’s activity, improve sleep quality, promote relaxation, and lift mood in people suffering from sleep disorders.

-Here’s a nice & easy recipe for making a pouch that contains lavender, flax seed and lemon balm leaves, another herb that helps soothe and encourage sleep…
+Here’s a nice and easy blend that contains lavender, flax seed, and lemon balm leaves, another herb that helps soothe and encourage sleep:

 1/2 cup lavender buds